xdeama/personal-site-hugo/hugo/content/en/includes/projects.md

 ### **2009 — 2012** | IT Administrator
 **Independent part-time job for an antiquarian bookshop, Fulda*

 Administration of Microsoft workstations, mail, and file servers for the Ulenspiegel bookstore in Fulda and Ravensburg.
-An in-house implemented data backup on a batch basis with retention logic and error handling sounds scary, but it saved significant licensing costs back then.
+An in-house implemented data backup on a batch basis with retention logic and error handling was surely not state of the art, but it saved significant licensing costs.

 {{< div class="list-with-columns" >}}
 ### Technologies